matrix-org/rageshake/docs/submitted_reports.md

 L = Log Level (W=Warn, I=Info etc)
 ```
 Remaining log files are transmitted according to their position in the round-robin logging to file - there will be (up to) 7 files written to in a continious loop; one of the seven will be the oldest, the rest will be in order.

-New log files are started every 30Mb or restart of the app.

 Log line format:
 ```